Gavin Ashenden: In the media

-He was interviewed by Rod Liddle for The Sunday Times over the controversy surrounding Bishop Curry's sermon following the Royal Wedding in 2018.
+He was interviewed by Rod Liddle for The Sunday Times over the controversy surrounding Bishop Michael Curry's sermon following the Royal Wedding in 2018.
 BBC 2's Newsnight took up the issue when the Archbishop of Canterbury raised questions about God and gender.
 John Anderson, formerly deputy prime minister of Australia, conducted an interview on the dangers to freedom of speech in his series "conversations", and he has become a regular guest on GB News.